Seville Day Trips – 10 Great Cities Near Seville

 Eiffel Huelva

-In the center of Huelva, you can see the Columbus statue, the cathedral, the Eiffel bridge, and many other nice attractions.
+In the center of Huelva, you can see the Columbus statue, the cathedral, the Eiffel pier, and many other nice attractions.

 Read our full guide to Huelva here.